LudoTreb/auto_calendar/README.md

 python main.py
 ```

-3. Retrieve the calendar in PDF format from the '***export_pdf' folder and there you go ✨
+3. Retrieve the calendar in PDF format from the 'export_pdf' folder and there you go ✨

 ### Preview
 ![un petit preview en gif](ress/img/calendar_graphictypo_2024.gif)